Chandanbr3/CapstoneProject.py/README.md

 # CapstoneProject.py
-This is the project where we analyze price trace.
+This is the project where we analyze price tracker.